Valuein — SEC EDGAR Fundamentals & Smart-Money Data MCP server

 Tier: sample tier rejected — reports are per-author state.
 Endpoint: https://mcp.valuein.biz/mcp

-- get_report (Get Research Report) - Fetch a report by id. `format=markdown` returns the rendered body, `format=json` returns the full structured payload (sections + citations + report-type-specific data), `format=preview` returns abstract-only.
-Sample tier is downgraded to preview regardless of input.
+- get_report (Get Research Report) - Fetch the current HEAD of a report by id. `format=markdown` returns the rendered body, `format=json` returns the full structured payload (sections + citations + report-type-specific data), `format=preview` returns abstract-only.
+Authors see any of their own reports; non-authors only get `preview` of listed reports and need the report's required tier for full bodies.
+Sample-tier non-authors are downgraded to preview regardless of input.
+For an archived prior version use `get_report_version`, not this tool.
 Endpoint: https://mcp.valuein.biz/mcp

-- list_my_reports (List My Research Reports) - Cursor-paginated newest-first listing of the caller's own reports.
-Filters compose with AND.
-Use `cursor` from the previous response's `next_cursor` to fetch the next page.
+- list_my_reports (List My Research Reports) - Cursor-paginated newest-first listing of the caller's own reports (owner-scoped).
+Filters compose with AND; `status` defaults to 'ready' so pass status='draft' or 'all' to see drafts.
+Use `cursor` from the previous response's `next_cursor` to fetch the next page (limit max 100).
 Sample tier rejected (no per-author state).
 Endpoint: https://mcp.valuein.biz/mcp

-- delete_report (Delete (Soft) Research Report) - Soft-delete a report owned by the caller: status flips to `delisted`, visibility to `private`.
-Idempotent.
-R2 artifact preserved (90-day audit window).
+- delete_report (Delete (Soft) Research Report) - Soft-delete a report owned by the caller: status flips to `delisted`, visibility to `private` — not a hard delete, the row and R2 artifact are preserved (90-day audit window).
+Idempotent (deleting an already-delisted report succeeds).
 Sample tier rejected.
 Endpoint: https://mcp.valuein.biz/mcp

 - forensic_audit (Forensic Audit (Beneish + Sloan + Solvency)) - Deterministic forensic-accounting scores for a single ticker: partial Beneish M-Score, Sloan accruals, and a solvency snapshot.
 Returns a red-flag narrative ranked by severity, with citations to source filings.
 Used by the `forensic_earnings_brief` SOP.